Erebus protests Race 7 result over SVG ruling - Speedcafe

 A Motorsport Australia spokesperson would not confirm that the protest has been received when queried by Speedcafe.

-However, it is understood that the matter is outstanding, and that it will be considered one way or another tomorrow.
+However, it is understood that the matter is outstanding, including whether or not the protest is admissible, and that it will be considered one way or another tomorrow.

 Van Gisbergen and Kostecki were engaged in a bruising stoush in the closing laps of Race 7 of the season at the Bosch Power Tools Perth SuperSprint.